Health Equity Academy in System Transformation

 - Preferential access to strategic guidance and technical assistance services through the Center on Health Equity Action for System Transformation.

-First Class of Fellows Graduates from the National Academy for Health Equity in System Transformation
+First Class of Fellows Graduates from the National Academy

 Leaders from across the country were selected through a competitive process to become the first Academy Fellows.
 Thanks to the generous support from the W.K.
 Kellogg Foundation, these leaders came together in November 2019 to learn from top national experts and fellow advocates and strategize on how to dismantle health care system inequities.
 This cohort will continue sharing ongoing lessons from their advocacy.